Discordant Relaxations of Misspecified Models: Discussion

 \section{Discussion}

-In this paper, we show that there could exist discordant submodels in a wide range of models in the presence of model misspecification.
-This provides another reason why one should use the sharp characterization of the identified set whenever it is possible: the identified set not only exhaust all the identification restriction in the model structure and assumption, but also is immune to the possible misleading conclusions of discordant submodels.
+In this paper, we demonstrate the existence of discordant submodels in a wide range of models in the presence of model misspecification.
+This provides another reason why one should use the sharp characterization of the identified set whenever possible.
+The identified set not only exhausts all the identification restrictions in the model structure and assumptions but also is immune to the possible misleading conclusions of discordant submodels.
 Unlike an outer set, the identified set will be empty when the model is refuted by the data.

-In empirical applications where sharp characterization of the identified set is not tractable, our results suggest that empirical researchers should be more careful when working with outer sets, especially when the bounds that they get are very tight.
-For example, as a robustness check, one could construct the outer sets in different ways and see if there is any discordance between these outer sets.
+In empirical applications where a sharp characterization of the identified set is not tractable, our results suggest that empirical researchers should exercise caution when working with nonsharp identification conditions, especially when the bounds they obtain are very tight.
+For example, as a robustness check, one could construct the outer sets in different ways and check for any discordance between them.

-Finally, we propose the misspecification robust bound as a way to salvage a refuted model.
-By construction, it is the smallest set implied by all minimum data-consistent relaxations and compatible with all data-consistent submodels.
+Salvaging a refuted model is usually a challenging task, as it often involves some arbitrariness in how the model gets relaxed, and it could sometimes be computationally intractable.
+However, things get much easier when the minimum data-consistent relaxation is unique.
+In this case, it is apparent which assumptions are consistent with the data and which assumptions are not because all the data-consistent assumptions are compatible with each other (Theorems \ref{thm:compatible_submodel} and \ref{thm:compatible_submodel_advanced}).
+Moreover, the identified set of any data-consistent submodel can be viewed as a conservative bound for the misspecification robust bound in this case, making the computation a lot easier.

+When the uniqueness of the minimum data-consistent relaxation is beyond reach, one can still choose to find the misspecification robust bound we proposed in this paper.
+It always leads to rationalizable and non-conflicting statements (Theorem \ref{thm:interpretation}), and it is sometimes the most informative rationalizable and non-conflicting statement (Theorem \ref{thm:smallest_if}).
 We work out the misspecification robust bound in some simple examples, but its exact solution could be too complicated to solve when the underlying model involves many structures.
-In those challenging cases, it might be possible to construct an outer set which always covers the misspecification robust bound proposed in this paper.
-This type of outer set will be immune to the issue raised in this paper.
-It remains unclear how to construct such outer sets, but this could be one plausible step beyond the findings in this paper.
+In those challenging cases, it might be possible to construct an outer set that always covers the misspecification robust bound proposed in this paper.
+This type of outer sets will be immune to the issue raised in this paper.
+It remains unclear how to construct such outer sets, but this could be one reasonable step beyond the findings in this paper.

 \begin{appendix}